-Do the tiles require a relatively high level of non-slip ?
-Wet areas in particular will require extra non-slip properties.
+Do the tiles require a relatively high level of slip resistance?
+Wet areas in particular will require extra slip resistance properties.
 This can obtained either by choosing a tile with a rougher less polished surface, or alternatively by choosing a smaller format such as mosaic whereby the grout joints and tile edges themselves lend the extra grip.

-Surface properties range from just a basic more uneven floor tile, to those specifically designed with extra non-slip properties such as dimple textures or adding a textured substance into the glaze itself such as silicon carbide to create a nonskid surface.
+Surface properties range from just a basic more uneven floor tile, to those specifically designed with extra slip resistance properties such as dimple textures or adding a textured substance into the glaze itself such as silicon carbide to create a nonskid surface.

 The amount of wear the floor will receive must also be considered.
 A high wear area will require a tougher glaze if using a non porcelain ceramic tile, which usually involves the tile being fired at higher temperatures and longer to give extra durability.
 Porcelain tiles are especially tough and very suitable for high traffic areas.